josephinedesplanques/CART315-repo/Process/Journal.md

 ***`blip.pitch = 1;`***

-to make sure that the pitch would reset when the ball gets out of frame.
+to make sure that the pitch would reset when the game restarts.

 This change in pitch, in addition to the acceleration of the ball, adds a stress level to the game, making the player more tense and playing with a sense of urgency.